 Our beta managers are then responsible for managing the entire tester pool, with any additional feedback given to you at no extra cost.
 This way you get feedback from all the testers you need, without paying for any extra (unhelpful) testers, and if your testers all end up being rockstars, you get the bonus feedback for free.

 There Are Exceptions

 Some clients have limitations that keep us from being able to recruit extra participants (e.g. a limited quantity of beta units) or they simply don’t want us to recruit extra participants due to concerns about additional exposure.
 In those situations our participation goal becomes 80%, and our team works hard to make sure that goal is met (though we’ll still be aiming to reach 90% participation or higher).

 While we can generally meet our goal, testers are ultimately volunteers and sometimes issues arise outside of our control.
 If we aren’t able to meet our participation goal, we give our clients two options:

 - We’ll extend the test at no cost (if their schedule allows).

-- We’ll reduce the price to the participant tier we were able to meet.
+- We’ll reduce the price of the managed project to the participant tier we were able to meet.